EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Don’t worry, I got this for less than that silver coin”

 Flipping through a few pages, I understood why my mother didn’t worry too much about her husband going out and slaying monsters.
 Each page had a picture and a description of a monster.
 A rabbit with antlers, a deer with four eyes and other animals with an assortment of features either added or subtracted.
-Well, I guess you could call these weird beasts monsters.
+Well, I guess you could call these weird animals monsters.

-“Speaking of which, you know the people I met yesterday?
-They had a really good job offer for us.
-I’m sure a lot of money will be paid out.”
+“Speaking of, you know the people I met yesterday?
+We are currently figuring out the last details about a really good job.
+A lot of money is sure to be paid out.

 “Really?
 Who are they?”

-He explained how some people from out of town had come here to find something, and needed people to show them the way.
+He explained how some fancy people from out of town had come here to find something, and needed people to show them the way.
 They wouldn’t give more details until they finalized the contract.

 “We won’t have to worry about money for a while if my gut instinct is correct\!”

 “This sounds too good to be true”, my mother seemed suspicious, “I’ve never heard of guarding duty being well paid”

-“Well, by the way she was acting, it seemed like the leader was a noble. *I* would know”
+“Well, by the way she was acting, it seemed like the leader was a noble. *I* would know.”

 “That makes sense…”

-I guess nobles need more protection than necessary.
+I guess nobles splurged more money than necessary, they sound rich.
 Anyway, how should I spend this silver coin?

 # Chapter 3: Town

 “Hey kid, you want to buy something?”

 I was currently standing in front of a toady looking street vendor selling meat skewers.
-I haven’t had grilled meat in a while so following the smell I arrived at this place.
+The smell of the skewers had enchanted me, making me arrive at this place.
+It had been a while since I’ve eaten grilled meat.

 “Go ask your parents if you’ve got no money”

-Three coppers for a skewer.
-That’s nearly half of what I had.
-I didn’t like to use money on things like food, but maybe an exception could be made this time.
-The smell was calling me to be eaten.
-Opening the coin pouch my mother had gifted me, I was about to take my one silver coin out.
+“How much for a skewer?”
+My mother had given me a coin pouch to safely carry the silver coin.
+It was hand-sewed and the name, Esther, was embroidered on it.

+“Five coppers for one, kid.”

+I was about to open my pouch when I saw something glistening in front of the toady man's mouth.
+It looked like a circle.

+“Sorry, could you repeat that?”

+“A kid your age already losing their hearing?
+I said five, coppers.”
+A golden circle was hovering in front of the man’s mouth, appearing as if to cover it.
+The golden circle appeared each time he told me the price.

+“What about this one?”
+I pointed to a skewer with only vegetables.

+“Four coppers, scram if you’re not going to buy anything.”
+It appeared again when he said four.
+Only I seemed to see it.

+“Are you lying about the price?”

+The vendor paused for a second.
+“Lying about the price?
+Who decided that?”

 “Do you want me to buy you one sweetie?”
-My mother had finally arrived and with her considerably fatter pouch.
+My mother had arrived.

-“Can I get one?”

-Taking my first bite, the taste surprised me.
-It tasted amazing, a bit gamey maybe but it only added onto its charm.
+“How much for a skewer?”

+“That’ll be three coppers for one.”

+I felt my eyebrows scrunch together as I held the skewer in my hand.
+Did the toady vendor really lie?
+Like he said, who decided what was a lie?
+The golden circle had to be some form of magic.
+This was too confusing.

+Taking my first bite of the skewer filled me with amazement.
+A bit gamey, but that  only added to the charm.
+The temple didn’t have that much meat to eat and this tasted different from the dishes Victoria made.

 “Is this meat from the four-eyed deer monster?”

-“Oh you know about them monsters, kid?
-You should probably learn monsters aren’t edible”
+I asked her

+“You can’t really eat monsters, sweetie.”

+“Why not?”
+I took another cube of meat  into my mouth.

-“They were supposedly poisoned by the goddess to defer us from not seeking them out.”
-My mother explained.
+“Monsters were poisoned by the goddess to make it so we wouldn't needlessly hunt them.”

 “Really?”
 I put the last cube in my mouth.
 “Wouldn’t it be better to hunt them for food?”

-“Worry about yourself, kid.
-All bones and no muscle, just looking at you makes me want to feed you.
-Here take another one, on the house.”
-The toady vendor gave Victoria the side-eye.

-“You’re too kind, sir.
-My daughter was just bedridden you see…”

-The vendor clicked his tongue and began nagging at her, regaling us about how back in his days no children would be as thin as me.
-I didn’t like his tone of voice.

-“It’s not my mother’s fault, I’m just a picky eater”

-“Whatever, scurry off now.”
-The vendor shooed us away grumpily.

-We walked away from the grumpy toady vendor.
-“Thanks, Esther.”
-She eyed the skewer in my hand.
-“I better make something good when we get home\!”.
-A smile definitely suited her better.
+“Who knows?
+Maybe we can ask one of the priests at the church.”

+She went on to explain that the church in town was the place to ask about the goddess, the divine or anything monster related.
+A church didn’t sound like a place where I would be comfortable at.
+It’s a wonder how I managed to even stay at a temple.

 With two empty skewers in one hand, and my mother’s hand in the other, I accompanied her wherever she led me.
 The sight of the town was quite something.
 It looked just like a medieval city.
 Cobblestones laid on our path and carriages with horses could be seen going up and down the streets, clipping and clopping all the while.
-Passing other people on the street we arrived in front of a shop.
+Passing a bunch of people, we arrived in front of a shop.

-The town was pretty developed for being an unremarkable town, something my father said.
-There was a social class system in the Empire.
-At the top stood the Emperor, below him stood four dukes who each ruled a part of the empire.
+The town was pretty developed for being a town on the outskirts, Gale said.
+There was a social class system used in the Kingdom where the aristocracy held more power than the commoners.
+At the top of the social pyramid stood the King, he could have ruled the kingdom with an iron fist doing whatever he wanted, hadn't it been for the nobles.
+The highest ranking nobles were the three dukes who, with the help of several different aristocratic factions, held the king and each other in check.
+Gale had let out a huge sigh when he had explained.

-They were divided into the four cardinal directions, each ruling by proxy for the Emperor.
-We were currently in the East, which meant that Duke Miravele was essentially our ruler.

-The territory was sizable, requiring them to let other lower nobles help them out.
-The ranking of the noble titles were, Dukes, Marquesses, Counts, Viscounts and then Barons.
-The lord ruling over this town was a baron.
-My father didn’t seem all that happy when he talked about him.
+The noble ruling over this town was Baron Barre, which was also the name of the town.
+Barre of the Guillain Kingdom.
+It rolled nicely off the tongue.
+Gale didn’t seem that happy when talking about him.

 “Why don’t you wait on the bench here?”
-A bench was set outside the store, shaded by a big leafy tree.
+She pointed to a bench set outside the store, shaded by a big leafy tree.

-My legs ached a bit so I accepted her preposition.
-Sitting on the bench and watching the people was entertaining enough.
-There were some guards walking around with spears in their hand, patrolling the area, people who were haggling with the vendors trying to get the most for their money, but what caught my attention were the striking hair colors.
+My legs had begun to ache so it was a welcome offer.
+Sitting on the bench and watching the people walking past me was entertaining enough.
+There were some guards walking around with spears in their hand patrolling the area, people who were haggling with vendors trying to get the most for their money, I should try doing that next time.
+Yet what had been the most entertaining was the striking hair colors of the people in this town.
 Red, blue, green, a bunch of colors littered the heads of the passerbys.
-Speaking of, someone with red hair stood in front of me.
+Speaking of, a boy with red hair had appeared in front of me.

 “What’s a young lady like you doing here?
-Never seen you here before”
+Never seen you here before.”

 A young lady, wasn’t that usually used when talking to nobles?
-Well I did wear a rather pretty dress and a fancy sunhat.
-Victoria had given me one of hers to protect me from the blinding sun.
-Anyway, who’s this kid?
+Well I did wear a rather pretty dress and fancy sunhat.
+Victoria had given me one of hers to protect me from the scorching summer sun.
+Anyway, who is he?

+The boy had a tall frame with tanned skin, evidence of him having played outside a lot.
+He still had some boyness to him as his face didn’t look like a man yet.
+His green eyes stared at me and his unkempt red hair looked like a hedgehog I had seen once.

 “I’m not a young lady, my name is Esther.
 I’ve never seen you before either”

 “Is that so?
-I’m Eric, I live in that house over there.”
-He pointed at the house next to the shop.
+I’m Eric, I live in that house over there”, he said, pointing at the house next to the shop.
 “I’m 14”

 Is this how you are supposed to introduce yourself?